galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 # Finding marker genes

 To give sense to the clusters, we need to identify the genes that drive separation between clusters.
-These marker genes can ben then used to assign biological sense (e.g. cell type) to each cluster based on their functional annotation, but also to identify subtle differences between clusters (e.g., changes in activation or differentiation state) based on the behavior of genes in the affected pathways.
+These marker genes can then be used to assign biological sense (e.g. cell type) to each cluster based on their functional annotation, but also to identify subtle differences between clusters (e.g., changes in activation or differentiation state) based on the behaviour of genes in the affected pathways.

-Marker genes are usually by detected by their differential expression between clusters, as the more strongly DE genes are more likely to have caused separate clustering of cells.
+Marker genes are usually detected by their differential expression between clusters, as the more strongly DE genes are more likely to have caused separate clustering of cells.
 To quantify the differences in expression profiles, several different statistical tests can be used.

 The identification of the marker genes for each cluster is made not only on the highly variable genes, but on the whole set (currently stored in the `raw` attribute).